Dksri1996/BANKING/README.md

         To find htdocs folder, computer--->opt--->lampp--->htdocs

-        (you have to paste Banking_System Folder inside htdocs folder) 3)Open Terminal on ubuntu and give following series of command ->cd /opt/lampp
+        (you have to paste "banking" Folder inside htdocs folder) 3)Open Terminal on ubuntu and give following series of command ->cd /opt/lampp
       ->sudo ./manager-linux-x64.run